How to optimise your post-workout recovery

 Why is recovery important?

-By implementing a set of processes immediately post-exercise, aids adaptation in muscle fibres, their repair and helps replenish depleted energy stores (often refereed to as the Glycogen window) so you're body is in an optimal state for your next workout or performance.
+By implementing a set of processes immediately post-exercise, aids adaptation in muscle fibres, their repair and helps replenish depleted energy stores (often refered to as the Glycogen window) so you're body is in an optimal state for your next workout or performance.

 Post workout recovery is key to repair, rebuild and adapt muscle fibres into leaner, faster and stronger muscle; to replenish energy stores and to reduce muscle soreness.
 If you're fatigued and sore, your performance capacity will decrease.
 We often neglect our recovery with busy lifestyles, but if you want to go into your next workout or performance in optimal condition, you can break-down your recovery through a nutritional strategy as three simple elements.